What Is An Ignition Interlock Device?

 - You must not have outstanding fines on your driving record

 If you believe you may be eligible for a restricted interlock license, we can help.
-At Hamilton Grant PC, we have over 25 years of experience with numerous types of DWI cases.
+At Deandra Grant Law, we have over 25 years of experience with numerous types of DWI cases.
 Contact us today to set up a consultation with one of our Dallas DWI attorneys.